Using an SSL connection v41

 The file name

-postgresql.p12 is recommended so that it can be accessed in its default directory location
+postgresql.p12 is recommended so that you can access it in its default location

 ~/.postgresql/postgresql.p12, which is under the home directory of the user account invoking EDB*Plus.